trussworks/terraform-module-template/README.md

 1. Write your terraform code in the root dir.
 1. Create an example of the module in use in the `examples` dir.
 1. Ensure you've completed the [Developer Setup](#developer-setup).
-1. In the root dir, run `go mod init MODULE_NAME` to get a new `go.mod` file.
-   Then run `go mod tidy`.
-This creates a new `go.sum` file and imports the dependencies and checksums specific to your repository.
 1. Run your tests to ensure they work as expected using instructions below.

 ## Actual readme below - Delete above here